chrissarmstrong/seeking-manifold/content/Experiment Ideas/The Vision System.md

 ## Interaction with the 3D world

-Geoff Hinton has long argued that we should be paying close attention to evidence from human perception, as it contains clues that are valuable for designing artificial NNs.[^2] He has often pointed to his ['cube on a corner' demonstration](https://www.cs.toronto.edu/~hinton/absps/cube.pdf) as evidence that humans have built-in mechanisms to handle 3D symmetries, and that this has implications for how we perceive the world and how we learn.
+Geoffrey Hinton has long argued that we should be paying close attention to evidence from human perception, as it contains clues that are valuable for designing artificial NNs.[^2] He has often pointed to his ['cube on a corner' demonstration](https://www.cs.toronto.edu/~hinton/absps/cube.pdf) as evidence that humans have built-in mechanisms to handle 3D symmetries, and that this has implications for how we perceive the world and how we learn.

 Hinton and colleagues worked for years on ideas related to this.
 The series of papers related to his 'capsule' concepts are a good resource.